 Economics

-The Department of Economics also offers two standalone Master of Arts (AM) programs.
-The Accelerated AM in Economics is available only to qualified Washington University undergraduates.
-The AM in Economics is available to all qualified students from any field.
+The Department of Economics also offers two standalone Master of Arts (MA) programs.
+The Accelerated MA in Economics is available only to qualified Washington University undergraduates.
+The MA in Economics is available to all qualified students from any field.
 These programs provide students with the analytical background to prepare them for a diverse set of careers, from positions in government, business, and nonprofit organizations to further graduate studies.

 Contact Info